 Some insurance companies may have partnerships with other companies that can benefit you as well.
-For example, Allstate customers receive discounts when they purchase pet insurance through Pets Plus Us, home security systems from Liberty Security, or Groupe Vigilance and travel insurance through TuGo.
+For example, Allstate customers receive discounts when they purchase pet insurance through Pets Plus Us, home security systems from Liberty Security and travel insurance through TuGo.

 While you shouldn’t choose an insurance company solely on the potential perks it offers, it is still worth noting when you are considering a provider.

 What Relationship Would You Want With Your Agent?